Jam the Chaos

 - Eligibility: Contributors to open-source projects.

-- Applicants who apply and pass before 2026/01/17 23:59 may receive an invitation code for the SITCON 2026 Open Source Contributor Ticket.
-Please refer to Open Source Contributor Fast Track for details.
+- Applicants approved by 2026/01/17 23:59 may receive an invitation code for the SITCON 2026 Open Source Contributor Ticket.
+For the application form, eligibility requirements, and detailed instructions, please see Open Source Contributor Fast Track.

 - For a list of projects from past OSCVPass recipients, see OSCVPass Project Overview.